serverpod/serverpod_docs/docs/02-get-started-with-mini.md

 :::

 ## Creating models
-In Serverpod, you define your models in easy-to-read YAML-files, which you place in your server’s `lib/src/models` directory.
+In Serverpod, you define your models in easy-to-read YAML-files, which you place anywhere in your server’s `lib` directory with the `.spy.yaml` extension.
 Model files will be converted to Dart classes that can be serialized and sent to and from the server to your app.
 This is an example of a model file:

 ```yaml
 class: Company